What Do Jellyfish Eat?

 - There are over 25 species of edible jellyfish

-- Some jellyfish are bioluminescent, which means that they can produce their own internal glow
+- Some jellyfish are bioluminescent, meaning they can produce their own internal glow

 Want to learn more?
 Read our article on animals without a brain.